montyleib/meshcoretomqtt/README.md

 ## Example MQTT data...

-Note: origin is the repeater node reporting the data to mqtt.
-Not the origin of the LoRa packet.
+Note: origin is the repeater node reporting the data to mqtt, not the origin of the LoRa packet.

 Flood packet...
 ```